PatrickCoakley23/Angels_Breath/README.md

 <h2 align="center"><img src="README/images/stripe.png" max-width="30%"></h2>

 #### Stripe Webhooks
-I implimented webhooks to make my payment system more secure.
+I implemented webhooks to make my payment system more secure.
 Stripe uses webhooks to notify your application when an event happens in your account.
 Webhooks are particularly useful for asynchronous events like when a customer’s bank confirms a payment, a customer disputes a charge, or a recurring payment succeeds.
 There a number of scenario's that can go wrong with a online purchase.
 Users could intentionally or accidentally close the browser window after the payment is confirmed but before the form is submitted to our backend.
 Stripe keeps track of what is happening on their side to update Angel's Share if an order has been paid for or not.

 ### Future Implimentation
-(Due to the tight deadline of 2 weeks to complete this project i was unable to impliment these features)
+(Due to the tight deadline of 2 weeks to complete this project I was unable to impliment these features)

 - **Social Authentication** - some [reports](https://dougbelshaw.com/blog/2018/01/03/identity-on-the-web/#:~:text=We%20know%20that%20social%20sign,the%20traditional%20username%20%2F%20password%20combination.) claim 90% os users prefer social authetication over traditional methods of registration and log in.
 A long with the benefit of increasing the number of signups, social authentication would also give us access to a goldmine which would help with marketing and R&D.

-- **Gifts** - I included a section on gift purchases in my wireframes but unfortunately i had to leave them out.
+- **Gifts** - I included a section on gift purchases in my wireframes but unfortunately I had to leave them out.
 Currently users must be logged in, to be able to purchase an order.
 Having a gift offering where customers could buy one off purchases would be key for the next phase of development.

 - **Stripe Monthly Installments** - Currently users must pay for their subscription upfront.
 Allowing monthly installments would benefit the UX of Angel's Share.

+- **Blog Posts** - allowed signed up members to have their own social community and share their experiences of the whiskey they have tried.

 ## TESTING
  Test driven development involves designing and developing tests for every small functionality of an application.n simple terms, test cases are created before code is written.
 The purpose of TDD is to make the code clearer, simple and bug-free.
- Although test driven development was necessary for this project, i did implement so tests Order form and on my Whiskey_club view.
+ Although test driven development was necessary for this project, I did implement so tests Order form and on my Whiskey_club view.

 ### Testing OrderForm